Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Related Work

 \section{Related Work}

-Studies of LLMs and parallel programs started early~\cite{chenevaluating2021, godoy_evaluation_2023, Nichols_hpc-coder_2024}, including a critical evaluation by Nichols et al.~\cite{Nichols2024} finding that while LLMs (up to GPT-4) generated parallel codes with speedup over serial counterparts, they did not improve at maximizing these speedups.
+Early studies of LLMs and parallel programs documented capability gaps ~\cite{chenevaluating2021, godoy_evaluation_2023, Nichols_hpc-coder_2024}.
+Nichols et al.~\cite{Nichols2024} observed that while LLMs (up to GPT-4) generated parallel codes with speedup over serial counterparts, they did not maximize performance.
 This suggested that LLMs can write parallel code but not performant parallel code that fully utilizes compute resources.
-LASSI-EE addresses this gap through iterative refinement guided by real-time runtime energy measurements rather than relying solely on base LLM capabilities.
+LASSI-EE addresses this gap through iterative refinement guided by real-time energy measurements rather than relying solely on zero-shot LLM generation.

 Recent parallel code generation efforts include CodeRosetta~\cite{tehranijamsaz_coderosetta_2024} for HPC language translation (CUDA, Fortran, C++) using static similarity metrics.
-Ranasinghe et al.'s~\cite{ranasinghe_llm-assisted_2025} work on code translation with FORTRAN $\rightarrow$ C++ migration and Zhu et al.'s MIRACLE~\cite{zhu_semi-supervised_2024} using back-translation for fine-tuning, both evaluate on compilation and static output matching.
+Ranasinghe et al.'s~\cite{ranasinghe_llm-assisted_2025} work on code translation with FORTRAN $\rightarrow$ C++ migration and Zhu et al.'s MIRACLE~\cite{zhu_semi-supervised_2024} using back-translation for fine-tuning both evaluate on compilation and static output matching.
 Schmitz et al.'s~\cite{schmitz_parallel_2024} Parallel Pattern Language framework applies compile-time optimizations via a Domain Specific Language.